protegeproject/mapping-master/src/main/jjtree/README.md

 # Compiling the Grammar

-We are going to compile the M2 transformation rule grammar using JavaCC version 6.1.2
+We are going to compile the MappingMaster transformation-rule grammar using JavaCC version 6.1.2

 ## Setup